fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 to encrypt a message `m` using public key `(n, e)`, the sender computes the ciphertext <code>c = m<sup>e</sup> (mod n)</code>.
 To decrypt a ciphertext `c`, the receiver computes <code>m = c<sup>d</sup> (mod n)</code>.

 the size of the message that can be encrypted using RSA is limited by the size of `n`.
 With encoding function (e.g. [RSAES-OAEP](https://tools.ietf.org/html/rfc8017#page-18)), it places more limits on the size of the plaintext you can encrypt.
+RSAES-OAEP can operate on messages of length up to `k - 2hLen - 2 octets`, where hLen is the length of the output from the underlying hash function and k is the length in octets of the recipient's RSA modulus.

 an academic example of RSA encryption.
 From the previous example, we have public key `(253, 3)` and private key `(253, 147)`.
 Lets encrypt a message `m = 85`.
 ```